 Mathematics is one of the most important qualifications that employers, colleges and universities look for you to achieve.
 You will not be able to study higher level qualifications without first achieving a GCSE in mathematics.
-It is also one of the most used subjects in everyday life and, therefore, a compulsory subject taken by all students at KS4.
+It is also one of the most used subjects in everyday life and, therefore, a compulsory subject taken by all pupils at KS4.

-There have been substantial changes in GCSE mathematics and students have already started preparing for this course in Year 9.
-Students who are entered for the Foundation tier entry will be able to achieve grades 1 to 5 and students entered for Higher tier entry will be able to achieve grades 4 to 9.
-Students are entered for the tier that is most suitable for their ability.
-Students will sit three examinations to determine their final grade.
-There is no non-examined assessment requirement in this subject
+There have been substantial changes in GCSE mathematics and pupils have already started preparing for this course in Year 9.
+Pupils who are entered for the Foundation tier entry will be able to achieve grades 1 to 5 and pupils entered for Higher tier entry will be able to achieve grades 4 to 9.
+Pupils are entered for the tier that is most suitable for their ability.
+Pupils will sit three examinations to determine their final grade.
+There is no non-examination assessment requirement in this subject

 A scientific calculator can be used for 2 out of the 3 examination papers.
-It is advisable that all students have their own scientific calculator (which must meet exam board requirements) to ensure that they can practice their skills in a variety of subjects.
+It is advisable that all pupils have their own scientific calculator (which must meet exam board requirements) to ensure that they can practice their skills in a variety of subjects.
 Calculators on phones are not acceptable, as they cannot be used in examinations.

-- Number: This covers topics such as fractions, decimals, percentages, ratio, mental and written methods of calculation, powers and roots, number operations and the relationships between them, calculator methods and solving numerical problems. - Algebra: This includes use of symbols, equations (such as linear, quadratic and simultaneous), formula, sequences, functions and graphs. - Geometry: Some of the areas of learning included are properties of 2 and 3 dimensional shapes, the ability to draw these shapes accurately, geometrical reasoning, transformations and coordinates. - Measures: This aspect includes area, volume, speed, perimeter and units of measurement. - Data: This area covers all aspects of data.
-Collecting, processing and representing data as well as averages and probability. - We enjoy using maths to find secret codes! - We have a greater appreciation for the subject when the teacher shows us how it applies to real life!
+- Number: This covers topics such as fractions, decimals, percentages, ratio, mental and written methods of calculation, powers and roots, number operations and the relationships between them, calculator methods and solving numerical problems. - Algebra: This includes use of symbols, equations (such as linear, quadratic and simultaneous), formulae, sequences, functions and graphs. - Geometry: Some of the areas of learning included are properties of 2 and 3 dimensional shapes, the ability to draw these shapes accurately, geometrical reasoning, transformations and coordinates. - Measures: This aspect includes area, volume, speed, perimeter and units of measurement. - Data: This area covers all aspects of data, including collecting, processing and representing data as well as averages and probability.